Orasund/elm-refine/README.md

 # elm-refine
-elm-refine will be type checker for Elm that introduces refinement types.
+elm-refine will be a type checker for Elm that introduces refinement types.
 It is developed as part of a master thesis in computer mathematics.

-# What are Refinement Types?
+## What are Refinement Types?

 Let's look at the following example.